ryanczm/Analytic-Musings/notes/fa/fa.md

 More detailed plan:

-* For each starting age/year of birth, for each position, for each year, sort players with highest increase in market values forward over next $t$ years.
+* Determine a target variable that is a proxy of player success: For each starting age/year of birth, for each position, for each year, sort players with highest increase in market values forward over next $t$ years.
+For example.
+* Have some treatment for the statistics per player on a team/league level to take into account the influence of team/league on statistics.
+Aka orthogonalize out against the team/league factors.
-* Regress (normalized) statistics across years/seasons against this variable.
+* Regress residualized statistics across years/seasons against target.
 * Take the statistics with most impact / highest coefficients

 Problem: